Chitaoji/clipinstall/README.md

 # 3) Restore wheels from clipboard only (no installation)
 clipin paste

-# Optional: specify destination dir when pasting only
+# Optional: specify the temp dir to store .whl files
 clipin paste --temp-dir temp
 ```